-(d) Section 3.3 - Time limits on examination requirements
+Section 3.3 [time limits on examination requirements]

-We propose amendments to section 3.3 of NI 31-103 to codify relief from section 3.3 [Time limits on examination requirements] in respect of examinations and programs in sections 3.7 [Scholarship plan dealer - dealing representative] if the registrant was registered as a dealing representative of a scholarship plan dealer when NI 31-103 came into force.
-These proposed amendments will also codify relief from section 3.3 in respect of examinations and programs in section 3.9 [Exempt market dealer - dealing representative] if the registrant was registered in Ontario and Newfoundland and Labrador as a dealing representative of a limited market dealer when NI 31-103 came into force.
-We plan to repeal the existing orders granting the relief if these proposed amendments come into force.
+We amended section 3.3 to codify relief from section 3.3 [time limits on examination requirements] in respect of examinations and programs in sections 3.7 [scholarship plan dealer - dealing representative] if the registrant was registered as a dealing representative of a scholarship plan dealer when NI 31-103 came into force.
+These changes also codify relief from section 3.3 in respect of examinations and programs in section 3.9 [exempt market dealer - dealing representative] if the registrant was registered in Ontario or Newfoundland and Labrador as a dealing representative of a limited market dealer when NI 31-103 came into force.
+We intend to repeal the existing orders granting the relief when the Amendments come into force.